-A fee of £350 should accompany the application for investigation.
-The fee is non-refundable and no investigation will take place without receipt of cleared funds.
+A fee should accompany the application for investigation.
+Details of which can be found on our Current pre-application advice charges page.
+The fee is non-refundable, and no investigation will take place without receipt of cleared funds.

 The complainant should be able to clearly demonstrate ways they have tried to resolve the matter before contacting us.
 The complainant will need to provide written evidence that they have tried to reconcile the situation with their neighbour and any responses they received.

 Once the council is satisfied that the complaint can be dealt with, an exchange of representations and a site visit will take place.